Last updated on February 27, 2025

 Drana, Liberator of Malakir

-Drana, Liberator of Malakir pumps up all your attacking creatures (of which there will be many, and often) each time it manages to get in some direct damage.
+Drana, Liberator of Malakir pumps up all your attacking creatures (of which there will be many) each time it manages to deal combat damage to a player.

 Florian, Voldaren Scion